 Day Three – Cobh to Blarney Castle to Kilkenny

-As you drive north on your road trip of Ireland, take a short detour to Blarney Castle and kiss the famous stone.
+As you drive north on your road trip around Ireland, take a short detour to Blarney Castle and kiss the famous stone.
 From there, continue on to Kilkenny.
 (Depending on flight time and arrival airport, you could do this on your arrival and save some time today)

 Arrive in time to spend the afternoon wandering the Medieval Mile or take a walking tour to learn about the town’s interesting history.